 The days and hours that libraries are open impact patrons who want to access the collection of physical books and materials, use public computers, attend programming such as story times, homework help and computer instruction, utilize public meeting rooms and study rooms, or obtain reference help from Library staff.
+A top priority would be restoring the week of system-wide closure.

+Other potential service restoration or service improvements that could strengthen the Library's service capacity include:

-A core services model would eliminate the annual week of systemwide closure, Whereas 15 of the 26 Library branches are now closed on Fridays and Sundays, a core service model would provide two more 7-day branches, and open all branches on Fridays.
-It should be noted that the daily schedule at the current 5-day branches does not match the current 7-day branches, and in a core service model all branches would open at the same times Monday through Saturday.
-The Library proposes to restore basic inperson reference services to eight branches where such services were cut, utilizing senior paraprofessional staff, restore the hours when the Special Collections (northwest history) are open to the public at the Central Library.
-Finally, a core service model would bolster online and telephone reference services and public computer assistance, because these are significant areas of increasing demand.
-A strategic investment model would open all facilities 7 days a week, and provide extended morning and evening access at the Central Library and at one branch in each quadrant of the city.
+- Restoring Friday and/or Sunday service at 15 of the 26 Library branches now closed on Fridays and Sundays. - Establishing a consistent service model at neighborhood libraries (the daily schedule at the current 5-day branches does not match the current 7-day branches), - Restoring in-person reference services to eight branches where such services were cut utilizing senior paraprofessional staff, - Restoring open hours for the Seattle Room (northwest history) at the Central Library - Increasing online and telephone reference services and public computer assistance, where there is increasing demand. - Providing extended morning and evening access at the Central Library and at one branch in each quadrant of the city. - Possibly opening all facilities 7 days a week.